Training and Events

 The CPACC is a foundational professional credential through the International Association of Accessibility Professionals.
 The certification represents the ability to apply broad, cross-disciplinary conceptual knowledge about disabilities and accessibility.

-OIT's CPACC training program is cohort-based and is offered in the summer.
+OIT's CPACC training program is cohort-based, and is offered in the summer and January.
 It includes an online course, three in-person training classes, study sessions, and the exam.
-Participants should expect to spend 50 hours in the preparation program.
 The thoroughness of the preparation gives Princeton a high pass rate.
 Those who do well in the course and practice exam have their certification fees met by the University.

 Course topics include: